treeverse/lakeFS/docs/understand/sizing-guide.md

 ### Metadata Store

-lakeFS maintains a key-value metadata store to manage branch references, authentication and authorization information and to keep track of currently uncommitted data across branches.
+lakeFS uses a key-value database to manage branch references, authentication and authorization information and to keep track of currently uncommitted data across branches.

 #### Storage